Skip to content

 Run it with sensible defaults

 Using your age of 40 years, annual income of 50,000, current net worth of 350,000, the calculation works out to AAW (Average Accumulator).
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Your Age, Annual Income, and Current Net Worth — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works